DblK/nexus/README.md

 *   Default credentials are: `admin` / `admin123`

-*   Port 5000 is used in case of docker hosted registry because it need a additional port
+*   Port 5000 is used in case of docker hosted registry because it needs an additional port

 *   It can take some time (2-3 minutes) for the service to launch in a new container.
 You can tail the log to determine once Nexus is ready: